augustl/traffic-police/README.md

     (t/r "/projects" identity
          {:get projects-controller/list-projects
           :post projects-controller/create-project}
+         ;; Preconditions are called before any handlers, both here ;; and nested.
+Should return the req (possibly with modifications) ;; or nil to cause a 404.
          (t/r "/:project-id" projects-controller/get-project-precondition
               {:get projects-controller/get-project
                :put projects-controller/update-project
                :delete projects-controller/deleteproject}
+              ;; identity will just pass throug the req as is, ;; making it a good default precondition.
               (t/r "/todos" identity
                    {:get list-todos})))))